 logo that replaces a letter with a picture

 Rons with mustaches

 Hopes dashed.
-It’s Iron Fest.
+Turned out it’s Iron Fest.
 And this illustrates why logos that replace a letter with a picture can be tricky.

+logo that replaces a letter with a picture